zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 | Multiply Register                  | RR       |    13         |    ```MR, R1 R2```               |     OGLE       |

-The value in register R1 and the word at the effective address are multiplied and the low- order 32 bits of the product are stored in register R1.
-The result in register R1 is compared to zero to set the CCR.
-If _overflow occurs_, only the `O`-bit of the CCR is set.
+The value in register `R1` and the word at the effective address are multiplied and the low- order 32 bits of the product are stored in register `R1`.
+The result in register `R1` is compared to zero to set the `CCR`.
+If _overflow occurs_, only the `O`-bit of the `CCR` is set.
 A _word-addressing exception_ may occur.

 ### 64. M